cabreraam/cabreraam.github.io.old/index.md

 I am a Software Engineer in the [Architectures and Performance Group](https://www.ornl.gov/group/architectures-performance) at [Oak Ridge National
-Laboratory](https://www.ornl.gov/) and my focus is on hardware and systems for a post-Moore compute landscape.
+Laboratory](https://www.ornl.gov/) and my research focus is on all things heterogeneous computing.

 I earned my Ph.D. in Computer Engineering at [Washington University in St.